deangilmoreremix/smartcrmreplit/COMMIT_DOCUMENTATION.md

 ## 📋 Executive Summary

-This commit fixes a critical **Netlify deployment failure** caused by a corrupted package-lock.json file.
-The issue prevented the build from resolving the @vitejs/plugin-react dependency, blocking production deployments.
-The fix regenerates the lock file to ensure proper dependency resolution across all environments.
+This commit fixes a critical **Netlify deployment failure** by moving @vitejs/plugin-react from devDependencies to dependencies.
+The issue was that Netlify's build environment wasn't properly installing devDependencies during the npm ci phase, causing Vite to fail loading its React plugin.
+This change ensures the plugin is available during the build process on all platforms.

 ---